romainberger/shop/README.md

     # generate an override for the Product class
     shop override class Product

+### New Pages

+You can generate new pages for PrestaShop easily with the `controller` command.
+This will create the controller, template, CSS and JS files you need to create a new page.

+    shop controller <page-name>

+    # example:
+    shop controller CustomPage

 ### Modules

 **The modules related tasks will need the Shop project to be [initialized](https://github.com/romainberger/shop)**